dan-da/cdc_audit/README.md

  - Can generate tables + triggers for all database tables, or a specified list.
  - Can sync audit tables for all database tables, or a specified list.
  - Retains pre-existing trigger logic, if any, when generating AFTER triggers.
+ - sync script option to delete all but last audit row, to keep source DB small.

 Requirements